Piping Material Specifications

 The selection of piping material requires knowledge of corrosion properties, strength and engineering characteristics, relative cost and availability.

-Piping Elements
+Piping Elements:

-Classification Based on Material of Construction
+Piping elements are classified based on Material of Construction

 Codes